Build a Stationary Dock

 Instructions to build a basic stationary dock:

 Use a circular saw to cut 12-inch or 18-inch PVC pipe lengths that will be sunk 3 feet into the bottom of the waterway.
 The pipe should extend about 1 foot above the water level.
 Determine how far the dock should protrude into the water.
-Consider a dock that allows for a 7-foot water overhang and 1 foot onshore.
+When you build a stationary dock you should consider building a dock that allows for a 7-foot water overhang and 1 foot onshore.

 Lay out the frame for the dock.
 Footers should be placed at each corner and every 6 feet along the edge of your dock, depending on its size.
-For example, an 18-foot structure should include two corner posts and one post in the middle.
+For example, to build a stationary dock that is 18 feet long, you should include two corner posts and one post in the middle.
 Additionally, place two corner posts onshore and a post in the middle.
 This will form a square shape.

 Push the pipes into the ground at your post sites until they can’t go any deeper and they seal against the water.
 Scoop water from the pipes using a small cup or bucket.
 Stand the 6-inch-by-6-inch posts into the center of each PVC pipe.
 The flat side of the boards should be parallel to each other.
 Use a square to make sure each post is square.
 One by one, add pre-mixed concrete from bags into the pipes using a shovel.
 Fill the pipe to near the top with concrete and let it set overnight.
 Repeat the process for the onshore pipes, cutting away and protruding plastic.

 Choose the height of the deck by marking a spot on each post with a chalk string.
 Put a level on the string to make sure it is flat and then mark each post as accurate.
 Cut off the excess posts with the reciprocating saw.
 Cut 2-inch-wide and 8-inch-deep notches for each frame board.

 Place the 2-inch-by-8-inch boards in the notches so they make a square.